 The completed Application for Assistance and supporting documentation can be submitted in one of the following ways:

-The following are exceptions and exclusions, and these persons are not eligible for assistance other than the mandated cap or 50/50 program.
+The following are exceptions and exclusions, and these persons are not eligible for assistance unless otherwise indicated below.

 Balances in IRA

 Income drawn from a retirement account is included as income for determining eligibility.